verbiage

 Usage notes

-Because of the pejorative connotation of the primary definition of verbiage it is preferred to use diction, phrasing, etc. to describe the manner in which something is expressed in words.
+Because of the pejorative connotation of the "superfluous words" sense of verbiage, for clarity it is often preferred to use wording, diction, phrasing, etc. to describe the manner in which something is expressed in words.

 Translations